dotnet/Nerdbank.GitVersioning/doc/nbgv-cli.md

 ### Customizing the `prepare-release` commit message

-By default, the `prepare-release` command generates commit message with this format "Set version to {version}".
-So with this new option.
-You can add a prefix or suffix to the default commit message
+By default, the `prepare-release` command generates a commit message with the format "Set version to {version}".
+So with this new option, You can add a prefix or suffix to the default commit message (which will replace just the version).

 For example, running the following command on `master`